GPCsolutions/dolibarr/dev/vagrant/README.md

     192.168.42.101  dev.dolibarr.org

-Once this is done, you will be able to access your VM's service at <http://dolibarr.dev>
+Once done you will be able to access your VM's service at <http://dev.dolibarr.org>

 Available boxes
 ---------------